Our Company has established the TOKYO KEIKI Group Code of Ethical Conduct as a

 employees.

-also lengthened.
-Following completion of the course, all employees submit
+classroom learning and e-learning.
+Following completion of the course, all employees submit an Affidavit

 Our internal audits consist of “regular audits,” which are conducted